-The Wireless Institute of Australia runs a number of contests throughout the year.
-They include:
+When it comes to contesting, the Wireless Institute of Australia runs a number of contests throughout the year.
+The popular and well known ones include:

 Remembrance Day Contest